 Here we have grouped other varieties grown at Purple Haze.
 Click on the images below to view larger pictures, and to learn more about each variety.

 Dark Eyes: 25″ Spanish lavender with grey-green foliage, the flower heads and bracts are a dark purple-red color.
 The deep color of this plant makes it a beautiful addition to the landscape and explains why this group of lavender is often called the “Butterfly Lavenders”.
 As with other Spanish lavender it has a pinecone shaped head that has a eucalyptus fragrance.
 It will bloom continuously from May to October, and retain its cheery appearance if the spent blossoms are removed.

 Silver Frost: 24-36″, a hybrid cross of Lavendula Angustifolia and Lavendula Lanata , 12-18″ stems, beautiful silver felted foliage, and fat, dark purple flowers.
 The white woolly color of the leaves makes Silver Frost a beautiful contrast in the garden.
 The stems have a softness and almost seem to bend under the weight of the blossoms.
-It can be tender and more sensitive to frosts, but is considered one of the best landscaping lavenders.
+It is considered one of the best landscaping lavenders.